robertwgehl/robertwgehl.github.io/_posts/2021-05-14-FALDupdate.md

 Zotero Beta Progress
 --------------------

 I also talked to people on Mastodon about ways in which academics like me -- that is, ones who don't really code all that much -- can contribute to FOSS.
 The consensus was: bug reporting.
-So I [joined the Zotero 6 Beta](https://fossacademic.tech/2021/04/02/ZoteroComments.html), done some testing, and reported bugs.
+So I [joined the Zotero 6 Beta](https://fossacademic.tech/2021/04/02/ZoteroComments.html), did some testing, and reported bugs.

 I have a strange, happy feeling today because Zotero fixed the issues I reported.
 The [note-taking lag I reported](https://fossacademic.tech/2021/04/02/ZoteroComments.html) is now gone.
 Notes are as smooth as before the beta, but with more features, of course.